 - 3.1 Admission is the decision by which the University agrees to allow an individual to enrol as a student of the University to follow a programme of studies at the University. - 3.2 An individual seeking admission to a programme of studies provided at the University shall act in good faith and disclose any fact that is material to the University's decision to admit the individual as a student.
 An applicant shall not mislead the University nor allow it to be misled in respect of any part of their application for admission. - 3.3 The University shall only admit those candidates who can demonstrate that they are sufficiently qualified and capable of achieving successful completion of the Professional Doctorate within the maximum period of registration.
 The scope of the thesis, portfolio, artefact or other form of assessable output shall be such that it is achievable within this timeframe. - 3.4 The University follows the national Credit Accumulation and Transfer Scheme (CATS) whereby it can formally evaluate applicants' prior experience and qualifications and offset them against standard entry requirements.
-An individual may be admitted with advanced standing to a programme of studies. - 3.5 Accreditation of Prior Certified Learning (APCL) may be granted for formal learning from other institutions and credit can be awarded for experiential learning (APEL). - 3.6 Full credit of 180 points may be given for the taught component on an advanced standing basis with a prior qualification (APCL) or experience (APEL), provided applicants can be shown to satisfy the programme's learning outcomes at the required level and can demonstrate the criteria referred to in 4.3. - 3.7 Credit towards, or exemption from, the research component shall not be permitted.
+An individual may be admitted with advanced standing to a programme of studies. - 3.5 Accreditation of Prior Certified Learning (APCL) may be granted for formal learning from other institutions and credit can be awarded for experiential learning (APEL) in line with the University's Accreditation of Prior Learning Policy provided applicants can be shown to satisfy the programme's learning outcomes at the required level. - 3.6 Credit towards, or exemption from, the research component shall not be permitted.